ronscode/DCFLEX-WEEK2-JS101-Classwork/README.md

 # DCFLEX-WEEK2-JS101-Classwork
-Solutions to the 8 problems from the lecture.
+Solutions to most of the JS101 exercises.

-To run the solutions download the file and type "node classwork1.js" in terminal.
+To run each of solutions download the file and type "node filename.js" into terminal inside VS Code.

+These aren't the only way to solve these problems, just one example.